okami101/vuetify-admin/packages/docs/guide/generators.md

 Thanks to all resource-aware VA components, the DSL approach helps to reduce many boilerplate code but it's still not as efficient than writing you UI on YAML file.
 That's here the generators comes in.
 You write Admin UI on YAML format, by following a [JSON schema validator](https://vtec.okami101.io/schemas/generator.json), and then you generate all API code and Vue templates from it.
 So it embraces the **initial high productivity** of YAML development while **maintaining full template customization** at hand.

 :::danger CUSTOMIZATION
 Consequently, this file will mainly be used for your first resource code generation.
-After each each generation, all customization made inside targetted resource templates will be lost.
+After each each generation, all customization made inside targeted resource templates will be lost.
 :::

 ## API